AO-Grasp: Articulated Object Grasp Generation: Related work

 \section{Related work}

-In this work, we view the task of interacting with articulated objects through the lens of finding stable and actionable 6DoF grasps from partial point clouds.
-As such, we situate this work not only amongst the body of literature on grasping rigid objects, which focuses on finding stable grasps, but also amongst the literature on interacting with articulated objects, which tends to emphasize actionability.
+This work focuses on interacting with articulated objects via grasps.
+As such, we situate this work amongst both the literature on interacting with articulated objects and the body of work on grasping rigid objects.
+We also differentiate the \ourData{} from existing grasp datasets.

-{ \textbf{Interacting with articulated objects}:} While there are many existing works on interacting with articulated objects, none of them specifically address the task of generating stable, prehensile grasps for objects in diverse configurations.
-With a prehensile grasp, a robot can move its end-effector in any direction without losing contact with an object.
-In contrast, to maintain contact with an object under a non-prehensile contact, a robot can only move its end-effector in specific directions.
-Consequently, non-prehensile contacts limit how a robot can interact with articulated objects.
-Moreover, \cite{Schiavi-2023-AgentAware}, which only considers non-prehensile manipulation, concedes that grasp prediction for articulated objects is useful future work because ``not all tasks can be solved through non-prehensile manipulation".
-Prehensile grasps also simplify downstream motion planning, because, as we demonstrate in our real-world experiments, compliant control in a local task frame \cite{Khatib-1987-opspace, Bruyninckx-1996-taskframe, stuede-2019-compliant, meeussen-2010-compliant, prats-2008-compliant} can be used in place of planning and following complex trajectories.
+{ \textbf{Interacting with articulated objects}:} While there are many existing works on interacting with articulated objects, none specifically addresses the task of generating stable grasps for objects in diverse configurations without requiring part detection or hand-designed grasp heuristics.